imccowan/sublime_cvs/README.md

 **diff_unified_output**: Set to true if CVS diff should output in unified format.
 Default: false

+**cvs_status_new_file**: If the output from CVS status should be displayed in a new file, rather than a panel.
+Allowed values: 'always', 'foldersonly', 'never'.
+Default: never

 **debug**: Set to true if debug messages should be printed to the console.
 Default: false

 License